najmulhussainnj/Processor-/README.md

 hardware and software related to the c-class core.
 The core and the peripherals are developed using Bluespec.
 If you wish to contribute or help fix issues, please make a pull-request.
 You can reach  us at: shakti.iitm@gmail.com

+## Contributing to the Project ##

+The quickest way to contribute to the SHAKTI project is to create a pull-request for existing issues or any feature additions.

+The SHAKTI team is currently hiring for full-time positions.
+The work would primarily be involved in the domain of design and verification.
+Interested candidates please send your resume to shakti.iitm@gmail.com.

 ### Current FEATURES of C-CLASS ###

 * 6-stage 64/32-bit pipelined core.